AlexCrane/uk-grid-carbon-intensity/README.md

 ```

 IntensityFactors represents Carbon intensity factors used for different fuel
-types in the carbon intensity estimations Units are gCO2/KWh (grams of CO2 per
+types in the carbon intensity estimations.
+Units are gCO2/KWh (grams of CO2 per
-kilowatt hour)
+kilowatt hour).

 #### type Statistics